 Closing Thoughts

 I recently bumped into the same friend at an event, and he excitedly shared with me that he and his girlfriend are planning a west coast road trip at the end of the year.
 I offered my assistance, but he assured me he would manage just fine.
 He mentioned that he needed to overcome his fear of air travel, and that realization alone was a huge relief for him.
 While he tried to thank me for my support, I humbly declined the credit, although I did appreciate his gratitude.
 Having a friend who understands your fears and experiences can be incredibly comforting.
-Unfortunately, if you’re traveling on your own, you won’t have the opportunity to have a friend with you, so finding ways to keep yourself calm is essential but absolutely possible.
-If you find yourself traveling solo, there are various techniques such as breathing exercises, flight-related apps, calming music, that can help you stay composed and relaxed during your journey.
+Finding ways to keep yourself calm is essential but absolutely possible.
+If you find yourself growing anxious while traveling, there are various techniques such as breathing exercises, flight-related apps, calming music, that can help you stay composed and relaxed during your journey.
 Remember, you are capable of overcoming your fears and embarking on that flight to your destination.
 Stay positive!